ioBroker/ioBroker.javascript/docs/en/javascript.md

 |             | RegExp     | Old value is not from an adapter that matches the regular expression                                                                                |
 |             | Array      | Old value is not from an adapter that appears in the given list of forbidden adapters                                                               |

-If you want to also get state deletions/expiries as trigger you need to use change with "ne" (default when ID is provided) or "any" AND q with "*" as filter!

 Examples:
 Trigger on all states with ID `'*.STATE'` if they are acknowledged and have new value `true`.